MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zendesk.md

 ## Authenticating

-Each user of the app must provide credentials so that the Team Services app can create and query work items as that user.
+Each user of the app must provide credentials so that the VSTS app can create and query work items as that user.
 Creating a personal access token is recommended.

-1. Navigate to the Team Services account you associated with your Zendesk account (from step 5 above)
+1. Navigate to the VSTS account you associated with your Zendesk account (from step 5 above)

 2. Open the profile menu and select Security